Acsrity/project_rotten-fruit-detection-system/README.md

 ## Getting Started

 The project requires access to the rotten_freshFruitsDeSystem folder to install the dependencies using the cmd.
-You will also need to install the cuda and pytorch environments in advance
+Also need to install the cuda and pytorch environments in advance

 ### Requirements